-Too much nitrogen also cause the growth to be weak and droop down which makes the plant more vulnerable to aphid infestations and to disease which cause the rosemary to die back.
+Too much nitrogen also causes the growth to be weak and droop down which makes the plant more vulnerable to aphid infestations and disease which causes the rosemary to die back.

 Established rosemary plants do not require any additional fertilizer as this is in contrast to the sandy soil conditions to which they are adapted.

-If you haven’t added any fertilizer and the rosemary is yellow and drooping then it is possible that the soil is too high in nutrients for lavender.
+If you haven’t added any fertilizer and the rosemary is yellow and drooping then the soil may be too high in nutrients for rosemary.

 The solution to this is to stop apply any fertilizer and ideally to repot your rosemary with new potting soil that is at least 30% sand or grit to 70% potting soil or multipurpose compost.